Paperspace/gradient-utils/README.md

 It returns a connection string to MongoDB.

-It can raise a `ConfigError` exception (with pertinent error message) if there's a problem with any values used to prepare the MongoDB connection string.
+It can raise a `ConfigError` exception with message if there's a problem with any values used to prepare the MongoDB connection string.

 Usage example: